 RESTRICTED BEM FOR BASE STATIONS WITH RESTRICTIONS ON ANTENNA PLACEMENT

-In cases where antennas are placed indoors or where the antenna height is below a certain height, a CEPT administration may use alternative parameters in line with Table 6, provided that at geographical borders to other countries Table 3 applies and that Table 5 remains valid nationwide.
+In cases where antennas are placed indoors or where the antenna height is below a certain height, a CEPT administration may use alternative parameters in line with Table 8 for non-AAS, provided that at geographical borders to other countries Table 3 applies and that Table 7 remains valid nationwide.

+For Indoor AAS BSs or AAS BS with restrictions on antenna placement, alternative measures compared to Table 5 or Table 7 may be required on a case by case basis and on a national basis.

 It should be noted that restricted power use along with additional restrictions on the placement of antennas (such as being indoor or under a certain height) is applicable even if the channel bandwidth of the restricted power use is more than 5MHz.

-BS BEM for restricted spectrum blocks with restrictions on antenna placement
+BS BEM for restricted spectrum blocks with restrictions on antenna placement for non-AAS